RYRJ-KSJ/Interactive-Lab-Hub/Lab 4/README.md

 2. How can connecters be hided from people to make the product look better?

+3. Can the sensors and prototype be placed in extreme environment?
+Like for design 4, it it is place in a fridge, how can we make it work normally

+I will try to place the sensor in different places with different ways of connections to other parts.
+Also using additional battery to move the pi from desk may be a trial.

 **\*\*\*Pick one of these designs to prototype.\*\*\***

 I'm gonna prototype the acupuncture practice doll